Rookie Card Year: 2002

 Investment Rating: 7.0

 After a short stint with the Reds in 2007, Votto made a splash as a rookie the following year.
 He hit a very respectable .297 with 24 home runs and 84 runs batted in, finishing second to the Cubs' Geovany Soto in NL Rookie of the Year voting.
 In 2010, Votto was named the NL MVP after batting .324 and notching 37 homers.
+His 2017 season was also impressive, topping the NL for OPS, while leading the majors in walks and on-base percentage.

 There are just three Joey Votto rookie cards for collectors to chase.
 None are terribly rare but all have shown good growth on the secondary market.
 His first autograph is a Signs of the Future insert in 2004 Bowman Baseball.
+In addition, he does have multiple cards with the RC logo found in 2008 sets.

 Joey Votto Rookie Card Checklist

-The most basic and readily available of the three first-year Joey Votto cards, 2002 Bowman Draft doesn't have much in the way of bells and whistles.
+The most basic and readily available of the first-year Joey Votto cards, 2002 Bowman Draft doesn't have much in the way of bells and whistles.
 It's got a posed shot of the Canadian in front of an empty field, bat resting on his shoulder.
 This card is usually overshadowed by the more desirable Bowman Chrome version.

 The 2002 Bowman Chrome Draft Joey Votto is the first baseman's most popular rookie card.
 It's nearly identical to the basic Bowman Draft version, only printed on chromium card stock.
-Refractor (#/300), X-Fractor (#/150) and Gold Refractor (#/50) parallels are also very popular among collectors.
+Refractor (#/300), X-Fractor (#/150) and Gold Refractor (#/50) parallels are also very popular with collectors.

 Joey Votto Autographed Memorabilia Buying Guide

 Below you will find an example of what an authentic Joey Votto signature looks like.
 This can be used as a first point of reference for determining the legitimacy of autograph memorabilia, but is not a substitute for having your items authenticated by a well-respected professional autograph authentication company.
 Some of the trusted sources within the sports memorabilia market include the following companies: PSA, JSA, Steiner, Tristar and Mounted Memories.
-Click on any of the images below to view full size photos.

 Joey Votto Cut Signature Exemplar